 ...London, 1946.
 A family come together to celebrate a wedding.
 It is a joyous occasion and the first gathering since the end of the war.
 It is, however, marked by absence.
 People cannot help but remember friends and relatives not lucky enough to return home from the fighting, both from the recent war but also the Great War almost a generation ago...

 Using a variety of printmaking techniques, ‘The Gathering’ examines loss and remembrance and considers how the past influences and forges our identities in the present.

-"The Gathering" was exhibited at Gateshead Library Gallery as well as in a crypt in London which seemed a particularly appropriate venue.
+‘The Gathering’ was exhibited at Gateshead Library Gallery as well as in the crypt in St Pancras Church, London, which seemed a particularly appropriate venue.